devenpitaliya/API-to-S3-to-Snowflake-ETL-Pipeline/README.md

 ## 📎 License

-License — free to use and modify.
+MIT License — free to use and modify.